vnewto/python_homework/README.md

 source .venv/Scripts/activate
 code .
 ```
 4. Important: Open the VSCode command pallette (ctrl-shift P).
 In the `Python: Select Interpreter` option, choose the one with `.venv`.
+You can use the search box at the top to find it.
 If you have any terminal sessions open, close them, and open a new one.
 You will see `(.venv)` in your terminal prompt.
 5. From the VSCode terminal session, enter the command:
 ```shell
 pip install -r requirements.txt